On the functoriality of the space of equivariant smooth $h$-cobordisms: Preliminaries on -manifolds with corners

 \begin{lem} Every face $F$ in a smooth compact $G$-manifold with corners $M$ has a neat collar $F \times I \to M$.
 Any two collars are isotopic through collars, and any two neat collars are related by an ambient isotopy of $M$. \end{lem}

 As a result, we could re-define a face of $M$ to be a compact $G$-invariant subset $F \subseteq \partial M$ that has an open neighborhood diffeomorphic to $F \times [0,1)$.

 \begin{proof} We can deform any collar to a neat collar by pre-composing with an isotopy of embeddings $I \to I$, so we focus on neat collars.

-Note that near every point of $F$, the inclusion $F \to M$ is locally diffeomorphic to $F \to F \times I$.
-Consider $G$-invariant vector fields defined on all of $M$ with the following properties: \begin{itemize} \item for every point $x \in M \setminus F$ of depth $k$, the vector at $x$ lies in the tangent space of the stratum of depth $k$ points \item for every point $x \in F$ of depth $k$ in $F$ (so depth $k+1$ in $M$), when locally modeling $M$ as $F \times I$, the vector at $x$ lies in the tangent space of the manifold-with-boundary
+Consider the space of $G$-invariant inward-pointing vector fields along $F$ in the sense of \autoref{partial_inward_pointing}.
+Spelling out what they look like in this case: \begin{itemize} \item for every point $x \in M \setminus F$ of depth $k$, the vector at $x$ lies in the tangent space of the stratum of depth $k$ points \item for every point $x \in F$ of depth $k$ in $F$ (so depth $k+1$ in $M$), we may identify the inclusion $F \to M$ with the inclusion $F \times \{0\} \to F \times I$, and along this identification, the vector $x$ lies in the tangent space of the manifold-with-boundary

-and is inward pointing (positive in the $I$ direction) at that point. \end{itemize} It is clear that the collection of fields with these conditions is convex.
-It is also nonempty because such fields exist locally, and we can add them together using a smooth partition of unity.

-Each such vector field has unique integral curves defined starting from $F$, using for instance \cite[Cor 1.13.1]{melrose}, and these curves are defined for all positive times $t \geq 0$ by our compactness assumptions.
+and is inward pointing (positive in the $I$ direction) at that point. \end{itemize} As in \autoref{partial_inward_pointing}, the collection of inward-pointing fields along $F$ is convex and nonempty.
+As in \autoref{trimmings_exist}, each such vector field has unique integral curves defined starting from $F$, defined for all positive times $t \geq 0$.
 By the depth-preservation conditions, flowing along one such vector field until time $t = 1$ provides a neat collar for the face $F$.

 Conversely, any neat collar $F \times [0,1] \to M$ defines such a vector field on its image.
-We can then extend this vector field to the rest of $M$ using a smooth partition of unity and adding it to the zero vector field in all the other charts.
-So given two neat collars, we can linearly interpolate between these fields and get a one-parameter family of fields with the same condition.
-Flowing along these fields from $F$ defines a one-parameter family of neat collars.
+We can then extend this vector field to the rest of $M$ using an equivariant smooth partition of unity and adding the given vector field to the zero vector field in all the other charts.
+Given two neat collars, we can linearly interpolate between these fields and get a one-parameter family of fields with the same condition.
+Flowing along these fields from $F$ defines a one-parameter family (in the sense of \autoref{family}) of neat collars.

 To extend this to an ambient isotopy, we take the corresponding time-dependent vector field $F \times [0,1] \times [0,1] \to TM$ defined on the image of the isotopy, as in \cite[\S 8.1]{hirsch}.
 We extend this field to a time-dependent vector field $M \times [0,1] \to TM$ that is zero far away from this image, again using a smooth partition of unity.
 Flowing along this time-dependent field gives the desired ambient isotopy (\cite[8.1.2]{hirsch}). \end{proof}